alive75/anime-tracker/README.md

 # Anime Tracker - Monorepo

-This project is a full-stack Anime Tracker application built with React (Vite) on the frontend and NestJS on the backend, containerized with Docker.
+This project is a full-stack Anime Tracker application built with React (Vite) on the frontend and NestJS on the backend, containerized with Docker for both development and production.

-## Prerequisites

-- Docker and Docker Compose
-- Node.js and npm (for local development or if you prefer not to use Docker for everything)
-- A code editor like VS Code
+This guide focuses on the recommended production-like setup using Docker Compose.

-## Getting Started with Docker (Recommended)
+## 🚀 Getting Started with Docker (Recommended)

-This is the simplest way to get the entire stack (frontend, backend, database) running.
+This is the simplest way to get the entire stack (frontend, backend, database) running locally.
+It mirrors a production environment and is ideal for deployment on platforms like Coolify.

+### 1. Prerequisites
+- Docker and Docker Compose installed on your machine.

-### 1. Configure Environment Variables
+### 2. Configure Environment Variables
 The application uses a `.env` file for configuration.
-Create a `.env` file in the root of the project by copying the example:
+Create this file in the root of the project by copying the example:

 ```bash
 cp .env.example .env